Erik1007/league_standings/README.md

 Multiple steps were required for deploying from github to Heroku.com, such as preparing the run.py document and adding requirements.

+Automatic updates was selected in Heroku.com on the main branch linked to github, and the program has bee deployed successfully.

 # **Code Credits:**